OfficeDev/office-js-docs-pr/docs/outlook/autolaunch-store-options.md

 ## Admin consent for installing event-based add-ins

-Whenever an event-based add-in is deployed from the **Integrated Apps** section of the admin center, the admin gets details about the add-in's event-based activation capabilities in the deployment wizard.
+Whenever an event-based add-in is deployed from the **Integrated Apps** screen, the admin gets details about the add-in's event-based activation capabilities in the deployment wizard.
 The details appear in the **App Permissions and Capabilities** section.
 The admin should see all the events where the add-in can automatically activate.

 ![Screenshot of "Accept permissions requests" screen when deploying a new app.](../images/outlook-deploy-accept-permissions-requests.png)